Obamacare repeal bill a test for dealmaker-in-chief

 "Despite what you hear in the press, healthcare is coming along great.
 We are talking to many groups and it will end in a beautiful picture!" he tweeted.

-Passing the Obamacare repeal bill would be a "symbolic" victory for the President and a way to deliver on a key campaign promise Trump made to his faithful band of political supporters, the official added.
+"And that's where you see a lot of confusion and a lot of frustration, understandably so."

+As he cranks up his campaign machinery to try to get the bill over the line, Trump will hold a rally in Nashville, Tennessee next Wednesday.

 Two key conservative skeptics of the bill, Reps.
-Jim Jordan and Mark Meadows, are expected to be at a White House lunch for lawmakers on Thursday.
+Jim Jordan and Mark Meadows, were expected to be at a White House lunch for lawmakers on Thursday.

 Still, despite the White House's laudatory attitude to the self described deal making mastery of the President, piloting the bill through Congress represents an intricate and risky test for a new President -- who has substantial quantities of political capital and prestige on the line.
 Failing to enact the measure could deal a serious blow to his young administration and he has said himself could incite a "blood bath" for Republicans in midterm elections next year.
 If the measure hits a road block, the White House could yet come to regret invoking Trump's deal making prowess at such an early stage.